Tyre, Lebanon: Demographics

+Refugees

 The city of Tyre has become home to more than 60,000 Palestinian refugees who are mainly Sunni Muslims with some Christian families.
 Tyre hosted Shias from the seven villages that were depopulated in 1948, they settled in suburbs like Shabriha.
 As of June 2018, there were 12,281 registered persons in the Al Buss camp, 24,929 in Burj El Shimali and 34,584 in Rashidieh.
 In the ramshackle "gathering" of Jal Al Bahar next to the coastal highway, the number of residents was estimated to be around 2,500 in 2015.
-Many Palestinians contributed to the society in Tyre especially in the education field, photography and trading.

 In all camps, the number of refugees from Syria and Palestinian refugees from Syria increased in recent years.
 Tensions developed since these new arrivals would often accept work in the citrus and banana groves "for half the daily wage" that local Palestinian refugees used to earn.

 In early 2019, some 1,500 Syrian refugees were evicted from their informal settlements around the Litani river for allegedly polluting the waters which are already heavily contaminated.

+Foreign workers

 Tyre is known as "Little West Africa".
 Many families in Tyre have relatives in the Western Africa diaspora, especially in Senegal, Sierra Leone, Liberia, Ivory Coast and Nigeria.
 In Senegal, most immigrants originated from Tyre.
-Member of the Tyrian communities there are "primarily second-, third-, and fourth-generation migrants, many of whom have never been to Lebanon."
+Member of the Tyrian communities there are "primarily second, third and fourth generation migrants, many of whom have never been to Lebanon."
 One of Tyre's main promenades is called "Avenue du Senegal".

-As there were an estimated 250,000 foreign workers – mostly female Ethiopians – under the discriminatory Kafala system of sponsorship in Lebanon by 2019, there is also a large community of African migrants in Tyre.
+As there were an estimated 250,000 foreign workers – mostly Ethiopian women – under the discriminatory Kafala system of sponsorship in Lebanon by 2019, there is also a large community of African migrants in Tyre.
 They are mainly Ethiopian women who work as domestic servants.
 Some of them celebrate church service at the Greek-Catholic Cathedral of Saint Thomas, which has devoted a chapel on its compound to Tyre-born Saint Frumentius, the first bishop of the Ethiopian Orthodox Tewahedo Church.
-In April 2014 one Ethiopian made sad headlines in an apparent suicide in Tyre:
+In April 2014 one Ethiopian made headlines in an apparent suicide in Tyre: